 What to do if you find…

-Orphan Alert: If you find one or more baby squirrels lying on the ground, they have most likely fallen from their nest and the mother may be nearby.
+Orphan Alert.
+If you find one or more baby squirrels lying on the ground, they have most likely fallen from their nest and the mother may be nearby.
 It might be possible to reunite the babies with the mom which would be the best possible outcome.
-Do not try to feed the baby or give it water.

 If the baby or babies are injured or being stalked by a predator or the weather is poor, please immediately bring the baby or babies to Native Animal Rescue or the wildlife rescue center nearest you.
 See transport instructions below and click on the map below for directions to Native Animal Rescue.